 But through it all, there is one thing that hasn’t changed.
 “Being a family owned business is a fundamental principle of our culture,” says Danneker.
 “The third-generation owners are actively involved in the business operations, continue to invest in the company’s growth, and look to remaining a successful family business into the fourth generation.”

 Reliability & Innovation

 Today, Glenroy manufactures quality films and pouches enhanced with award-winning flexographic printing for the food and beverage, household and personal care, pharmaceutical, nutraceutical/nutritional, health care and industrial markets.
 By offering vast technical, design and printing expertise combined with personalized one-on-one technical support, Glenroy has built a reputation of reliability with its customers.

-“Our flexible packaging experts listen carefully to our customers’ needs and engineer packaging film roll stock customized to their unique formulations, projected life cycles, distribution methods and filling equipment,” explains Evan Arnold, director of product development.
+“Our flexible packaging experts listen carefully to our customers’ needs and engineer packaging film roll stock customized to their unique formulations, projected life cycles, distribution methods and filling equipment,” explains Evan Arnold, vice president of business development.